SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 If you need `RabbitAdmin` operations to be invoked on the same channel within the scope of the `rabbitOperations`, the admin must have been constructed by using the same `RabbitTemplate` that was used for the `Invoke` operation.

->NOTE: The preceding discussion is moot if the template operations are already performed within the scope of an existing transaction - for example, when running on a transacted listener container thread and performing operations on a transacted template.
+>The preceding discussion is moot if the template operations are already performed within the scope of an existing transaction - for example, when running on a transacted listener container thread and performing operations on a transacted template.
 In that case, the operations are performed on that channel and committed when the thread returns to the container.
 It is not necessary to use `Invoke` in that scenario.